Overview

 Persistence and durability

-- Append only file (AOF) logging of every write
+- Append-only file (AOF) logging for every write operation

-- Configurable persistence, or disable it for pure caching
+- Configurable persistence or disable entirely for pure caching

 - Pub/Sub messaging

-(*) Redis is a registered trademark of Redis Ltd. Any rights therein are reserved to Redis Ltd. Any use by Cloud Infrastructure Services Ltd is for referential purposes only and does not indicate any sponsorship, endorsement or affiliation between Redis and Cloud Infrastructure Services Ltd.
+(*) Redis is a registered trademark of Redis Ltd. Any rights therein are reserved to Redis Ltd. Any use by Cloud Infrastructure Services is for referential purposes only and does not indicate any sponsorship, endorsement or affiliation between Redis and Cloud Infrastructure Services.

 Highlights